-Downtown department stores used to provide a special shopping experience, offering elegance and practicality.
+In the time before Amazon, downtown department stores used to provide a special shopping experience.
 People dressed up when they went to visit downtown department stores, plastic charge cards in hand.
 They often stayed for the day, patronizing nearby theaters, banks, restaurants and other stores, maybe Kresge’s or Woolworths.

 Downtown department stores played a vital role in local economies — and to a city’s identity.

 They offered convenience, modernity, style and elegance: the best and latest merchandise, large selections and top quality.
 And the great downtown department stores prided themselves on gracious service.

 At Christmas, downtown department stores took on magical qualities with festive shop windows, patient Santas and evergreens and twinkling lights everywhere.

 Here are some memories of six downtown department stores that once graced New England: